 Smith was jailed for more than four months, and charges against him eventually were dropped.

 The court initially awarded $5 million to Smith and Gray; that amount later was reduced to $3.2 million, which the city appealed to the 9th Circuit panel.
-Burris said the amount to be collected will be substantially higher than that because of
+Burris said the amount to be collected will be substantially higher than that because of interest and attorney fees.

 City Attorney John Russo said the court ruled on "highly technical grounds" that did not address the "substance of our concerns" in what he called a "miscarriage of justice" at the trial level.